q335r49/microviche/README.md

 If the mouse doesn't pan, try `:set ttymouse=sgr` or `:set ttymouse=xterm2`.
 Most other modes should work but the panning speed multiplier will be disabled. `xterm` does not report dragging and will disable mouse panning entirely.

 Also, setting your viminfo to save global variables `:set viminfo+=!` is recommended as the plane will be suggested on **F10** the next time you run vim.
-This will also save the map.
+This means you don't have to type the file pattern again.
+You also need to enable this setting to save the map, below.

-####Map Mode
+####The Map

+Press **F10,o** to open the map.
 Each map grid is 1 split x 45 lines and is navigated much like in vim itself.
+Some basic cutting and pasting options are also provided.
 The complete list of commands is:

 Key | Action
 --- | ---